 If your toilet seems to be ghost flushing but you cannot find the source of the problem, the best thing to do is to check your water bill.
 If there has been a sudden increase in costs and you have not changed your habits specifically, then there is a good chance that a toilet leak is causing your problem.
 This is another scenario where you should call a plumber.
 Just because you cannot see a toilet leak does not mean there is not one there.
 It is more cost-efficient to have your toilet serviced than to keep wasting money because of a water leak.

-If trying to fix your toilet yourself is out of your comfort zone or you are unable to determine where the leak is, give Plumbing Rehab a call at 239-673-0640.
-Our experienced or fill out a contact form online.
-Our plumbers will have your ghost flushing problem fixed in no time.
+If trying to fix your toilet yourself is out of your comfort zone or you are unable to determine where the leak is, give Plumbing Rehab a call at 239-673-0640 or fill out a contact form online.
+Our plumbers can assist with professional ghost flushing toilet repair.